JameelKaisar/Snake-Game/README.md

 key_thread.start()
 ```

-We create a seperate thread to take the keystrokes from user because we can't take keystrokes efficiently while running the game in same thread.
+We create a separate thread to take the keystrokes from user because we can't take keystrokes efficiently while running the game in same thread.
 * First line creates a new thread named **key_thread** and sets target function to **get_drn()**.
 We do not pass any arguments.
 If needed, we can pass arguments as tuple using *args=( )*.
 * Second line sets **key_thread** as daemon thread which means this thread is killed when the main thread finishes execution.
 Non-daemon threads continue running even after main thread finishes execution.
-In this case we don't need to take keystrokes after the game is over (i.e. after the main thread finishes execution), that's why we set **key_thread** as daemon thread.
+In this case we don't need to take keystrokes after the game is over (i.e., after the main thread finishes execution), that's why we set **key_thread** as daemon thread.
 * Third line starts the **key_thread** which runs the **get_drn()** function in secondary thread.

 ### Starting the Game